 The system would be complementary to other NDI techniques.
 It would be particularly relevant to inspect composite materials since many of the other NDI techniques would not work on these materials.
 The system would also complement modal analysis efforts that are presently performed with a large number of accelerometers.
 The multi-beam laser system could measure the modes for cases where loading the structure with accelerometers may disturb the measurement and/or cases where rapid deployment is necessary.
 Figure 1 shows a 17×17-beam pattern created at MetroLaser using a custom diffractive optical element (DOE).
 Notice the presence of low intensity parasitic beams.
 They are typical of a DOE and do not interfere with the measurements.
 Each beam on the target is imaged by one and only one detector and there is no cross talk.
 Therefore the additional beams have no influence on the measurements.

 During a Phase 1 SBIR program with NASA Dryden, MetroLaser used an LDV system with acoustic excitation to find defects engineered into a Plexiglas coupon and a carbon coupon.
-The results are summarized in Figure 2 and Figure 3.
+The results are shown in Figure 2.